 Moms: Want to help babies born prematurely or with a critical illness?

-Two M Health Fairview hospitals are now accepting donations of frozen mother’s milk as part of our partnership with the nonprofit Minnesota Milk Bank for Babies.
-We will be adding two additional hospitals in September.
+Four M Health Fairview hospitals are now accepting donations of frozen mother’s milk as part of our partnership with the nonprofit Minnesota Milk Bank for Babies.

 Our current depot locations include:

 Why is donated mother’s milk important for our community?
 Is donation safe?
 We’ve compiled some frequently asked questions about mother’s milk and how donating can help moms and babies in need.
 If you are interested in donating, or learning more about our screening process, please contact firstname.lastname@example.org or call 612-672-4122.

 Human milk is the best source of nutrition for most babies.
 It can protect them from infections, boosts development, and decreases the risk of chronic conditions like asthma, type 1 diabetes, and obesity well beyond infancy.
 Some mothers may need a bridge until their own milk supply increases or have medical issues resulting in low milk supply.
 Some babies who are born prematurely, diagnosed with a critical illness, or who have allergies may be unable to access their mother’s milk or tolerate formula.
 In those instances, pasteurized donor human milk is the next best option.
 One ounce of donor milk can feed an infant in neonatal intensive care unit (NICU) for an entire day.